jexmarc/asdocwikijs/user-accounts.md

 ***If you cannot find the verification email***:

-Check your "spam" or "bulk" mail folder.
+1. Check your "spam" or "bulk" mail folder.
 If this happens, use the mechanisms within you email client to make sure that messages from admin@ammoseek.com are no longer treated as spam.
-If you still can't find the email, go to our main page where you'll see a message containing a link to resend your verification email.
-If you continue to have trouble, please email us at admin@ammoseek.com from the same account you attempted to sign up with, and we'll do our best to assist you.
+1. If you still can't find the email, go to our [main ammunition search page](https://ammoseek.com/) where you'll see a message containing a link to resend your verification email.
+If you continue to have trouble, please email us at `admin@ammoseek.com` from the same account you attempted to sign up with, and we'll do our best to assist you.

-Verifying your mobile phone number
+## Verifying your mobile phone number

+If you specified a mobile phone number when you signed up for an account, you will need to verify that it is indeed yours.

+If you were unable to (or chose not to) verify your mobile phone number during the sign-up process, you still have the opportunity.
+Simply follow these steps:

+If you are not logged into AmmoSeek.com, do so by clicking the SignUpSignInButton.png at the top of the page, next to the AmmoSeek logo.
+(On mobile devices, this is found under the HamburgerMenuSmall.png hamburger menu).

+Once you are logged in, click the user button with your name on it.

+UserButton.png
+Then select Account Settings from the user menu.

+AccountSettings.png
+On the Account Settings screen, double-check to make sure the mobile phone number you entered is correct, and then press the Save button.
+You will then have to enter the code texted to you to verify the number you provided is yours.